logzio/logz-docs/_source/user-guide/cloud-siem/security-events.md

 When you click the **Investigate** button for an event, you are pulling up logs from your short-term logging account.
 The availability of these logs depends on the retention plan in your Log Analytics account.

 Log retention typically spans between 3-30 days.
-If you are an admin of the Main logging account, you can look up the retention policy on the [Manage accounts](https://app.logz.io/#/dashboard/settings/manage-accounts) page.
+If you are an admin of the main logging account, you can look up the retention policy on the [Manage accounts](https://app.logz.io/#/dashboard/settings/manage-accounts) page.

 ### Investigate expired logs